catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```

     This verifies that the audio devices were detected and have drivers attached.
-Internel speakers set as default in /etc/sysctl.conf above.
+Internel speakers set as default as shown in /etc/sysctl.conf above.